 G43 enables tool length compensation.
-G43 changes subsequent motions by offsetting the Z and/or X coordinates by the length of the tool.
+G43 changes subsequent motions by offsetting the axis coordinates by the length of the offset.
 G43 does not cause any motion.
 The next time a compensated axis is moved, that axis's endpoint is the compensated location.